Category Archives: Recreation

 uvas reservoir

-The county allows fishing (catch and release), and Claire wants to learn.
+The county allows fishing (catch and release), and Bean wants to learn.
 So do I!
 I never did try it out as a kid.
 We made reservations to camp at Uvas Canyon later in the fall, our first camping excursion.
 Now we just need to gather our supplies.
 We’re all very excited about this!
 It’s such a blessing to live this close to wild spaces.

 Of Fairies and Dinosaurs

-On Saturday, Claire and I went to Lakeshore Learning to do a free craft.
+On Saturday, Bean and I went to Lakeshore Learning to do a free craft.
 I’d forgotten they offer these every Saturday, which is okay, because every time I visit I am lured by all the tempting teacher goodies, craft supplies, and games.
-But we went, and Claire made herself a T. Rex, and after that she asked permission to make one for me.
+But we went, and Bean made herself a T. Rex, and after that she asked permission to make one for me.
 She chose a green one because it’s my favorite color.

 dinosaur puppet

-Then on Sunday, some new friends came over to visit and help Claire make a fairy house!
+Then on Sunday, some new friends came over to visit and help Bean make a fairy house!
 We met at a special event they had on their block a month ago, and a friendship sprouted.
 Emily and Maddie and their mom came over with lots of supplies, which they combined with ours, to construct a special home.

-emily and claire deciding what to do
+emily and Bean deciding what to do

-maddie and claire
+maddie and Bean

 Now Maddie is digging a hole for the pool…

-emily, maddie, and claire 2
+emily, maddie, and Bean 2

 Here’s the home (the shoebox) along with a sidewalk leading to a pool, fire pit, and fairy tent.